bovender/dora/README.md

 ssh my_rails_app
 ```

+## wkhtmltopdf support

+To facilitate generating PDF files, Dora has built-in support to install
+[wkhtmltopdf][].
+When the container is started, Dora checks for the presence
+of the `wkhtmltopdf` command.
+If it is not found, the binary will be downloaded
+from Github and installed along with the required dependencies.

+Define the `$NO_WKKHTMLTOPDF` environment variable with any value to prevent
+Dora from installing [wkhtmltopdf][].

+You can customize the download by overriding `$WKHTMLTOPDF_URL`.
+Just do not
+forget to also place the SHA-256 checksum into `$WKHTMLTOPDF_SUM`.

 ## Development and testing

-To use `dora` for development and testing, you may want to
+To use `dora` for development and testing, you may want to set `$GIT_PULL` to
-set `$GIT_PULL` to `false` and mount your entire Rails application's
-directory onto `/home/app`.
+`false` and mount your entire Rails application's directory onto `/home/app`.

-With `$GIT_PULL` set to `false`, it is assumed that the
+With `$GIT_PULL` set to `false`, it is assumed that the entire `/home/app/app`
-entire `/home/app/app` directory is a mounted Docker volume.
+directory is a mounted Docker volume.
+The bootstrapping script will _not_ link
-The bootstrapping script will _not_ link directories to
+directories to `/shared/...`.
-`/shared/...`.
 It _will_ however set Bundler's `path` config
-option to `vendor/bundle` (even though it does not set
+option to `vendor/bundle` (even though it does not set `deployment` mode), so
-`deployment` mode), so that Gems are saved in the mounted
-volume.
-This speeds up rebuilding the container.
+that Gems are saved in the mounted volume.
+This speeds up rebuilding the
+container.

-`dora` ships with a generic `docker-compose.yml` file that
+`dora` ships with a generic `docker-compose.yml` file that can be customized
-can be customized via environment variables.
-A `.env` file
-lends itself well to this configuration.
-The composition
+via environment variables.
+A `.env` file lends itself well to this
-consists of the rails app, Postgres, and Redis.
-See `sample.env`
+configuration.
+The composition consists of the rails app, Postgres, and Redis.
-for usage instructions.
+See `sample.env` for usage instructions.

 ## Troubleshooting

 ### Sending mail

-If your mail server is secured by a firewall, make sure
+If your mail server is secured by a firewall, make sure it accepts connections
-it accepts connections from the Docker network.
+from the Docker network.

 ### Avoiding confusion

-One thing that I initially had quite a hard time wrapping my
+One thing that I initially had quite a hard time wrapping my head around is the
-head around is the distinction between an image and a container.
+distinction between an image and a container.
+However, this distinction is
-However, this distinction is quite important in practice:
+quite important in practice:

-When the container is being built, any and all external
-dependencies such as mounted volumes and of course the
+When the container is being built, any and all external dependencies such as
-database server are _not available_.
-This seems trivial, but
+mounted volumes and of course the database server are _not available_.
+This
-I struggled with it initially.
+seems trivial, but I struggled with it initially.

-The _container_ on the other hand has all these dependencies
+The _container_ on the other hand has all these dependencies available, but it
-available, but it may need some initial bootstrapping when
-it is first started.
-[Discourse][] takes care of this with
+may need some initial bootstrapping when it is first started.
+[Discourse][]
-an external control script called `launcher`.
-I prefer to
+takes care of this with an external control script called `launcher`.
+I prefer
-have my container as atomic as possible.
-Therefore I
-decided to place the bootstrapping commands in a script that
+to have my container as atomic as possible.
+Therefore I decided to place the
-is run whenever the container is started, but checks for the
+bootstrapping commands in a script that is run whenever the container is
-presence of a sentinel file to decide whether bootstrapping
+started, but checks for the presence of a sentinel file to decide whether
-is needed or not.
+bootstrapping is needed or not.
 This avoids unnecessary and possibly time
-consuming tasks such as precompiling assets, migrating the
-database and so on.
+consuming tasks such as precompiling assets, migrating the database and so on.

-A note on the **user name** and **application directory**:
+A note on the **user name** and **application directory**: `passenger-docker`
-`passenger-docker` creates a user called `app`. `dora`
-installs the application into a directory in this user's
+creates a user called `app`. `dora` installs the application into a directory
-home directory that is also called `app`.
+in this user's home directory that is also called `app`.
 Thus, the directory
 where the Rails application is installed is:

 ```bash
 /home/app/app
 ```

-Initially I had intended to make the application directory
+Initially I had intended to make the application directory configurable to
-configurable to avoid possible confusion with the `app`
-user, but it would have been overly complicated to
+avoid possible confusion with the `app` user, but it would have been overly
-adjust the Nginx server configuration to this custom
+complicated to adjust the Nginx server configuration to this custom directory,
-directory, at least if an environment variable was involved.
+at least if an environment variable was involved.
+Therefore, the `app`
-Therefore, the `app` directory is now hard-coded into
+directory is now hard-coded into `dora`.
-`dora`.

 ## Further reading
 - [Discourse's Docker container][Discourse]